hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 - Guaranteed structured input and output for scaling agentic models and many contributors
 - Separation of Prompts from the framework code that runs them
 - Resiliency with built-in features like retry policies
-- Ability to communicate with API's from many AI vendors, running in the cloud, on-premises, or locally
+- Ability to communicate with APIs from many AI vendors, running in the cloud, on-premises, or locally

 This is a key piece of a framework that allows scaling up and reusing prompts.
 Using the DSL lets a person focus on the prompt itself, separating system programming with prompt development.